marietje/marietje/README.markdown

     **Nota bene** Everyone on the local machine has total access to the mongo server.

-2. Install various python packages.
+3. Install various python packages.

     ```
     $ apt-get install python-pymongo \
                       python-gst0.10 \
                       python-gtk2 \
-                      python-yaml
+                      python-yaml \
+                      python-setuptools
     $ easy_install poster
     ```

-3. Install GStreamer and its plugins.
+4. Install GStreamer and its plugins.
 GStreamer is used to play media.

     ```
     $ apt-get install gstreamer0.10-ffmpeg \